hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ```

 #### Code evaluation
 The "Display View", the "Scrapbook Page" and the code editor allow evaluating code snippets when a context is provided.
 When pressing a keyboard shortcut while a code snippet is selected, the Debugger submits the snippet via the debugging channel to another JVM to evaluate it in the context of a paused thread of that JVM.
 Therefore a Breakpoint is needed.
 The "Display View" and the code editor allow evaluating code snippets only when the application is already halting at a Breakpoint defined by the programmer.
 The "Scrapbook Page" requires also a Breakpoint, but solves this problem by starting a dummy application in a separate JVM and setting a Breakpoint automatically the first time the programmer triggers a snippet evaluation.
+The result of the evaluation is transfered back to the calling JVM so that the Eclipse Debugger can display the result finally.

 **Abstract form**
-Code evaluation is done via the debugging channel to another JVM by evaluate a code snippet in the context of a paused thread of that JVM.
+Code evaluation is done by sending code snippets via the debugging channel to another JVM.
+There the code snippet is evaluated in the context of a paused thread of that JVM.
+The result is sent back to the calling JVM.

 **Implementation reference**
 The codebase for evaluating code snippets is the same for the "Display View", the "Scrapbook page" and the code editor.
 "Display View" and "Scrapbook Page" also share the same `JavaSnippetEditor` implementation in package `org.eclipse.jdt.internal.debug.ui.snippeteditor`.
 The following code snippet shows the method `evalSelection`.
 It starts the evaluation process by launching a separate JVM if there is none available from a running debugging session and finally triggers the evaluation engine of the other JVM.